nguyenduchien1994/EC504_Awesome_Project/README.md

 -I/usr/local/Cellar/opencv/2.4.13/include/opencv -I/usr/local/Cellar/opencv/2.4.13/include -L/usr/local/Cellar/opencv/2.4.13/lib -lopencv_calib3d -lopencv_contrib -lopencv_core -lopencv_features2d -lopencv_flann -lopencv_gpu -lopencv_highgui -lopencv_imgproc -lopencv_legacy -lopencv_ml -lopencv_nonfree -lopencv_objdetect -lopencv_ocl -lopencv_photo -lopencv_stitching -lopencv_superres -lopencv_ts -lopencv_video -lopencv_videostab

+To Run 2 segmenation, you can use 500*500 which works within 3*4 minutes.
+Images under that size are pretty fast.
+The k-segmentation repeatedly runs network flow and hence is slower.
+Please run k-segmentation 200*200 (might take 7-8 mins )!

+The downsample tool is avaialble to downsample the images python downsample.py <imagename> <width> <height>
+<imagename> Just provide the imagename.
+No path.
+All images should be in the image folder
+<width> integer value width of the image
+<height> integer value of height of the image.

 # RUN:
 Please provide the <imagename> directly.
 Please don't provide the path.
 The images should be added into the image folder.
 The program automatically looks for images in the image folder.